top of page

 Create a national use-of-force standard.
 Reiterate and reenforce that violence is only acceptable if it prevents death or serious bodily injury.

 Very, very few police officers are bad actors.
-Eliminate the collective bargaining protections that shield the ones who are.
+Eliminate the collective bargaining protections that shield the ones who are. < Collective bargaining is a formal process where a union, on behalf of its members, negotiates with an employer to establish a collective bargaining agreement (CBA). >

 Urge states to make it easier to “decertify” officers who violate the officer’s code of conduct.